 As the Earth’s tilt turns slowly away from the sun, sunrise moves a fraction of a degree farther to the right each morning.
 Come the equinox, it has left the Moor behind, rising above our friend’s farm to the east.
 From there, her fields—and our horizon—fall away.
 The sun begins to rise more on schedule, more red, but climbs lower in the sky.
 Autumn is here.

-A week or so after the equinox, depending on the weather, there comes a first morning of alignment, when the rays of the newly risen sun, filtered by the needles of the fir tree next to the garden gate, angle through our deep-set mullioned windows, pass over the sink, and strike the painted wall of our kitchen.
-It's an alignment which pleases me immensely.
+Around the time of the equinox, depending on the weather, there comes a first morning when the rays of the newly risen sun, filtered through the branches of the sycamore and fir near the garden gate, angle through our deep-set mullioned windows, pass over the sink, and strike the painted wall of our kitchen.
+It’s an alignment which pleases me immensely.
 Our kitchen might not be of World Heritage Site calibre just yet, but the alignment is a reminder that our house sits on the same spinning rock as Stonehenge and Newgrange, and that you can tell the time of year simply by looking at the shadows cast on its walls.
-When the abstract, curving silhouette of our kitchen tap appears right there, on the west wall, you know for sure it's not long past the autumnal equinox.
+When the abstract, curving silhouette of our kitchen tap appears right there, on the west wall, you know for sure it must be near the autumnal equinox.

 I love the photographic quality of the shadow.
 The projected, high-contrast, monochrome image always reminds me—obliquely, in more way than one—of Henry Fox Talbot’s famous 1835 image of a latticed window at Lacock Abbey, the negative of which—the world’s oldest—is stored safely away from the rising sun’s rays, a few miles down the road, deep in the bowels of the National Media Museum in Bradford.